-2.2.2.5 Alternative Means of Carrying Out the Project
+2.2.2.7 Alternative Means of Carrying Out the Project

 Alternative means of carrying out the Project, as required under Section 16(2)(b) of CEAA and in Section 3.3 of the NBENV Final Guidelines, were identified in the Project Description (Stantec 2011).
-The EIA Report will describe those alternative means of carrying out the Project that are technically and economically feasible, and will assess the environmental effects of those feasible alternatives.
-The alternative means of carrying out the Project to be assessed in the EIA pursuant to Section 16(3) of CEAA will be comprised of:
+In accordance with the CEA Agency's Operational Policy Statement entitled "Addressing "Need for", "Purpose of", "Alternatives to" and "Alternative Means" under the Canadian Environmental Assessment Act" (CEA Agency 2007a), the EIA Report will describe those alternative means of carrying out the Project that are technically and economically feasible, and will assess the environmental effects of those feasible alternatives.
+At a minimum, the discussion of alternative means of carrying out the Project shall include a consideration of the following: